-F Form 10-K (Mark On ne) ANNUAL REPORT PURSUANT TO OF THE SECURITIES EXCHANG For the fiscal year ended: December 31, 20 06 or TRANSITION REPORT PURSUAN OF THE SECURITIES EXCHANG For the transition period from to Commissi on file number: 001-32678 EAM PARTNERS, LP registrant as specified in its charter) Delaware 03-0567133 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 370 17th Street, Suite 2775 80202 Denver, Colorado (Address of principal executive offices) (Zip Code) Registrant's telephone nu umber, including area code: 303-633-2900 pursuant to Section 12(b) of the Act: Title of Each Class: Name of Each Exchange on Which Registered: Con nmon Units Representing Limited Partner Intere ests New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: NONE cate by check mark if the registrant is a well-known 34, or the Act.
-Yes \square No \square own seasoned issuer, as defined in Rule 405 of the Securities Exchange Indic Act.
-Yes ed to file reports pursuant to Section 13 or Section 15(d) of the during the is filed all reports required to be filed by Section 13 or 15(d) of the Act od that the registrant was required to file such reports), and (2) has been Yes \square No \square will not b tlers pursuant to Item 405 of Regulation S-K is not contained herein, and ge, in definitive proxy or information statements incorporated by reference orm 10-K. \square of "accelerated filer and large accelerated filer" arge accelerated filer, an accelerated filer, or a non-accelerated filer (see 'in Rule 12b-2 of the Act) (Check one): accelerated filer ☑ Non-accelerated filer □ Indic eate by check mark whether the registrant is a sl nell company (as defined in Rule 12b-2 of the Act).
-Yes \square No \square The aggregate market value of common limited parts ner units held by non-affiliates of the registrant on June 30, 2006, was common units on the New York Stock Exchange on June 30, 2006.
+Form 10-K

+(Mark One) 4

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended: December 31, 2006

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission file number: 001-32678

+DCP MIDSTREAM PARTNERS, LP

+(Exact name of registrant as specified in its charter)

+Delaware

+370 17th Street, Suite 2775 Denver, Colorado

+03-0567133 (I.R.S.
+Employer Identification No.)

+Registrant's telephone number, including area code: 303-633-2900

+Securities registered pursuant to Section 12(b) of the Act:

+Title of Each Class:

+Common Units Representing Limited Partner Interests

+Name of Each Exchange on Which Registered:

+New York Stock Exchange

+Securities registered pursuant to Section 12(g) of the Act: NONE

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Exchange Act of 1934, or the Act, Yes o No 🗵

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes o No $\square$

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Act during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\square$ No o

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer (see definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Act) (Check one):

+Large accelerated filer o Accelerated filer Mon-accelerated filer o

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes o No 🗵

+The aggregate market value of common limited partner units held by non-affiliates of the registrant on June 30, 2006, was approximately \$288,920,000.
+The aggregate market value was computed by reference to the last sale price of the registrant's common units on the New York Stock Exchange on June 30, 2006.